 - Update, a journal/newsletter created to inform and educate students and staff about the activities and accomplishments of those associated with the Center.

 The Thompson Library, housed within the Center for Christian Bioethics—endowed and constantly growing, with more than 4,500 volumes—is one of the most comprehensive libraries of materials in biomedical and clinical ethics in the United States.
 These materials, which are an especially valuable resource for graduate students, supplement the related holdings in the primary libraries of Loma Linda University and nearby institutions.

 A desirable component of the Bioethics program is the ability to accommodate LLU students enrolled in other programs who wish to gain additional skills.
-Students in the following programs are eligible to apply for admission to the Bioethics program concurrently or at any time while enrolled in their primary program: Dentistry (DDS), Medicine (MD), Psychology (PsyD or PhD), Social Policy and Social Research (PhD), Nursing (MS), and Marital and Family Therapy (MS).
+Students in the following programs are eligible to apply for admission to the Bioethics program concurrently or at any time while enrolled in their primary program: Dentistry (DDS), Medicine (MD), Pharmacy (PharmD), Psychology (PsyD or PhD), Social Policy and Social Research (PhD), Nursing (MS), and Marital and Family Therapy (MS).

 Graduates of the Bioethics program will be able to demonstrate:

 - A broad knowledge of the field of bioethics.

 - Mastery of at least one area of bioethical enquiry.

 - Research and writing skills of a caliber to contribute to bioethical literature.

 - An understanding of the relationship between personal, professional, and social ethics.

 Course of Study